 Approved by the resolution of the Fourth Extraordinary General Meeting of Shareholders of Pacific Health Insurance in 2021, the Company and CPIC Life Insurance intend to increase the capital of Pacific Health Insurance by RMB 1.900 billion, which was approved by the China Banking and Insurance Regulatory Commission on 11 May 2022.
-After the completion of the capital increase, the registered capital of CPIC Health Insurance was changed from RMB 1.700 billion to RMB 3.600 billion, and the Company held 85.05% of the shares of Pacific Health Insurance.
+After the completion of the capital increase, the registered capital of CPIC Health Insurance was changed from RMB 1.700 billion to RMB 3.600 billion, and the Company held 85.05% of the shares of Pacific Health Insurance and CPIC Life Insurance held 14.95% of the shares of Pacific Health Insurance and CPIC Life Insurance held 14.95% of the shares of Pacific Health Insurance.